kiancross/unifed/docs/pages/posts-and-comments/editing-post.markdown

 # Editing a Post or Comment

-You can edit a post or comment by clicking the 'three dots' icon in the top right of it and then the 'edit' option from the dropdown.
+You can edit a post or comment by clicking the 'three dots' icon in the top right of it and then the 'Edit' option from the dropdown.

 You will then be provided with an editor to edit the content of the post or comment and a title textbox if you are editing a post.